CollinsU99/Azure-network-protocols/README.md

 <img src="https://i.imgur.com/WI2nqUw.png" height="80%" width="80%" alt="img"/>
 </p>

-Select your Azure subscription, select "RG-LAB-02" for the Resource group
+Select your Azure subscription and select "RG-LAB-02" for the Resource group

 NOTE: We want to make sure that both virtual machines are in the same Resource group.